-Name Sarah Fitzpatrick
+First Name Sarah

+Last Name Fitzpatrick-Gass

 Title Research Analyst

 Office Institutional Research

-Mailing Address 1700 Lida St.
+Address 1700 Lida St.

 City Pasadena

 State California

-County Los Angeles

-Zip Code 91103
+Zip 91103

 Country United States

-Phone 626-396-2200
+Phone Number 626-396-2200

-Fax

 E-mail Address

-Are your responses to th reference on your institut
+Are your responses to the reference on your institut

-If yes, please provide the corresponding web page URL of the https://www.artcenter.edu/academics/academic-resources/academi
+If yes, please provide the the corresponding Web p

-A0A.
-We invite you to ind icate if there are items on the CDS for which you cannot use the requested

-A0A.
-We invite you to indicate if there are items on the CDS for which you cannot use the requested analytic convention, cannot provide data for the cohort requested, whose methodology is unclear, or about which you have questions or comments in general.
-This information will not be published but will help the publishers further refine CDS items.
+analytic convention, cannot ate if there are items on the CDS for which you cannot use the requested provide data for the cohort requested, whose methodology is unclear, or about or comments in general.
+This information will not be published but will help the DS items.